Ebiroll/qemu_esp32/README.md

 Espressif has released a qemu for esp32
     https://github.com/espressif/qemu
-However they have not yet released a usable rom.elf Here is one which is not yet usable, https://dl.espressif.com/dl/esp32_rom.elf
+However they have not yet released a usable rom.elf Here is one which might be usable in the future, https://dl.espressif.com/dl/esp32_rom.elf

 This version is more accurate than my implementation but lacks some features like 1306 emulation.
 In the future, I will start using this instead and have created a branch, esp-develop.